FatimahMohamed/Capstone/README.md

 ### Wireframes

 The wireframes for the Gratitude Journal application were created using Balsamiq Wireframes to visualize the user interface design and layout before development.
 These wireframes helped establish the information architecture, user flow, and responsive design considerations for both desktop and mobile experiences.
+The search functionality shown in the wireframes was omitted from the final project.
+If I had more time, I would include this feature.

 ![desktop and mobile wireframes for the my entries page](Readme/My-entries-wireframes.png)